 How and where the appeal the 1948 Rule

-Since the orientation of Italian Authorities (Ministry, Town Halls and Italian Consulates) is still to reject Italian citizenship applications, the legal action to be filed at the Court House in Rome is your only way to obtain citizenship.
+Since the orientation of Italian Authorities (Ministry, Town Halls and Italian Consulates) is still to reject Italian citizenship applications, the legal action to be filed at the Italian Court that has jurisdiction over the place of birth of your Italian born Ancestor is your only way to obtain citizenship.

 Let's get started

 If faced with the 1948 Rule outside of Italy your options are very limited.
 Because there has been some success challenging the law in Italy your only possible course of action may be to consult an Italian attorney who is familiar with the issue.
 He or she may be able to guide you through an alternative route using the Italian legal system and may be best able to help you determine if you have standing to sue in Italy and if your family fits the criteria for citizenship.

 We have partnered with a Law Firm in Italy that will assist you throughout the process.
 The standard fees for challenging the 1948 Rule in the Italian Courts are €6,750 which also include all the expenses connected to the law suit.
 Please note that these fees do not include the cost of the actual document portfolio which will have to be put together before the law suit can even begin.

 Timeline: The process can take up to 2 or 3 years to be finalized.